Football Puff Pastries (Easy Vegan Game Day Appetizer)

 Michelle Cehn assembling the baked puff pastries on a wood dish to serve at a party.

-The real beauty of such a simple, foolproof formula is that it’s ideal for putting your own unique spin on.
+The real beauty of such a simple, foolproof recipe formula is that you can put your own unique spin on it.
 Here are a few winning ideas to pump up the flavor:

 Holding up a savory baked puff pastry shaped like a football.